 Picnic Cafe in the Botanic Gardens

-We were not planning on eating here, but then I saw this salmon salad served to someone else.
+We were not planning on eating here, but rather just to enjoy the colourful Wellington Botanic Gardens.
+Then I saw this salmon salad served to someone else.
 I was hooked.

 What could be better than a place specialising in boutique coffee and gourmet gelato?
 We sat at the counter.
 Hubby had the best of all worlds – an affogato (coffee and gelato in one cup).